In this product guide we want to help you to choose which CBD product you can use best.

 The purpose of the law is to protect consumers against potential health risks and to ensure that food supplements are not accompanied by misleading information.

 This is understandable in itself, because that way consumers are protected against dubious products.
 However, the disadvantage is that products such as CBD, of which very many people have already had the positive effects, are also covered by these regulations.

 We therefore can not advise you in this product guide which oil can best be used in which specific situation.
 Nor should we refer to, for example, scientific studies that substantiate this.
 This is of course very unfortunate, but fortunately a lot of information is available on the internet.
 We therefore advise you to look for the term cbd in combination with the term you want information about.

 Despite the restrictions imposed, we can inform you about other important aspects of CBD to help simplify your choice.

 CBD is available in various strengths, varying from 1% to more than 20%.
 The most sold and used strength is the 5%.
 You can use a higher percentage if the 5% does not offer the desired effect.
 Note: if you do not experience any effect of the 5%, then the 10% probably will not do either.
 CBD is a natural product and the effects can vary greatly from person to person.

-- Universal CBD; it contains all the original substances of the hemp plant and is therefore the most versatile.
+- Full spectrum CBD; it contains all the original substances of the hemp plant and is therefore the most versatile.
 The taste is bitter.

 - Pure CBD; all other original substances (such as terpenes, flavoids and other cannabinoids, such as CBN and CBG) are removed, so that only CBD remains.
-The taste is considerably softer and more pleasant than universal CBD.
+The taste is considerably softer and more pleasant than full spectrum CBD.